mattermost/mattermost-developer-documentation/site/content/contribute/mobile/push-notifications/ios.md

 - Select a new "Apple Push Notifications service SSL (Sandbox & Production)
 ![image](/img/mobile/apns.png)

-- Choose the App ID you are generating a certificate for.
-Use the regular App Id for the Mattermost app, **not** for the .NotificationService, etc.
+- Choose the App ID you're generating a certificate for.
+Use the regular App ID for the Mattermost app, **not** for the `.NotificationService`, etc.
 ![image](/img/mobile/choose_app_id.png)

 - Choose the certificate request file created using the Keychain access in the previous section and click **Continue**